-- More opportunities will be available soon through our alliance with CIVICA, the European University of Social Sciences, including mobility options in physical and digital formats.
+- Get involved with opportunities through our alliance with CIVICA, the European University of Social Sciences, including mobility options in physical and digital formats.

 - Apply to spend part of your summer in Beijing with the LSE-PKU Summer School (open to students from all departments and level of study).